panoptic-labs/docs/blog/2025-06-03-panoptic-june-2025-newsletter/2025-06-03-panoptic-june-2025-newsletter.md

 The Panoptic team is hitting the road this summer!
 We’ll be at Permissionless in Brooklyn, New York (June 24–26) and EthCC in Cannes, France (June 30–July 3).

 If you're attending either conference, we’d love to connect.
-Reach out on [Discord or Telegram](http://links.panoptic.xyz/all) to meet up with the team!
+Reach out on [Discord](https://discord.com/invite/8sX5Af2KXG) to meet up with the team!

 ### Bitcoin Trading Competition Starts June 2